amdrew/post-promoter-pro/readme.md

 # Post Promoter Pro
 ### The Most effective way to promote your WordPress content

-This is the public repoistory of _Post Promoter Pro_, the most effective way to share your WordPress content accross your Twitter, Facebook, and LinkedIn accounts.
+This is the public repository of _Post Promoter Pro_, the most effective way to share your WordPress content accross your Twitter, Facebook, and LinkedIn accounts.

 #### About
 Post Promoter Pro is a commercial plugin, available at [PostPromoterPro.com](https://postpromoterpro.com/pricing/?discount=GITHUBREPO).
 This public repository is here to allow collaboration, bug reporting, and transparency into it's development and direction.